 Every season brings different opportunities to connect to nature right outside your door!
 We will be adding resources to this page as they are created.
 Please visit this site frequently for new information.

 Portland Parks & Recreation's Ecologically Sustainable Landscapes Initiative adds nature patches to park landscapes that provide natural experiences for people and habitat for wildlife.
 Nature patches are natural gardens that support native pollinators and offer opportunities for exploration.

 Friends groups are made up of volunteers, neighbors, co-workers, and park lovers who come to a natural area or park on a regular basis (sometimes monthly, sometimes quarterly) to do hands-on restoration with the support of Portland Parks & Recreation staff.

 To better understand the value of those who engage in environmental stewardship of natural areas, PSU studied volunteer steward’s motivation to participate, their sustainable behaviors and attitudes toward stewardship-related constructs.

 Be aware that rain and high water can leave trails and roads a bit of a mess with hazards like downed trees, landslides, and flooding.
 Portland Parks & Recreation addresses weather-related impacts as soon as resources allow.

-The Youth Conservation Crew provides employment opportunities for a diverse population of Portland-area youth.
+The Youth Conservation Crew (YCC) provides employment opportunities for a diverse population of Portland-area youth.
 Crews protect, restore, and manage Portland's parks and natural areas while developing essential job skills and exploring environmental career paths.